Your input sought on restaurant inspection system in King County

 The Public Health Food Program has launched a comprehensive program review to look at the evidence for best practices, including rating methods for food establishments.
 Recommendations from the review process were presented to the Board of Health in March and are now under review.

-Watch the Board of Health presentation below and read the full report of the program review here (PDF, 1.6 Mb.)
+Read the full report of the program review here (PDF, 1.6 Mb.)

 It is critically important to the health of the public that recommendations for program changes be fully thought-out and tested.
 The goal is to provide accurate inspection information in a way that is simple, understandable, and highly accessible to the public.
 While a grading system is one approach, our Food Program review will examine several models and formats to determine what works best in King County before making a recommendation for change.